blender/blender/doc/python_api/rst/info_gotcha.rst

 This can be avoided by re-assigning the point variables after adding the new one or by storing indices to the points rather than the points themselves.

-The best way is to sidestep the problem altogether add all the points to the curve at once.
+The best way is to sidestep the problem altogether by adding all the points to the curve at once.
-This means you don't have to worry about array re-allocation and its faster too since reallocating the entire array for every point added is inefficient.
+This means you don't have to worry about array re-allocation and it's faster too since re-allocating the entire array for every added point is inefficient.

 Removing Data
 -------------

-**Any** data that you remove shouldn't be modified or accessed afterwards, this includes f-curves, drivers, render layers, timeline markers, modifiers, constraints along with objects, scenes, collections, bones.. etc.
+**Any** data that you remove shouldn't be modified or accessed afterwards, this includes: F-curves, drivers, render layers, timeline markers, modifiers, constraints along with objects, scenes, collections, bones, etc.

-The ``remove()`` api calls will invalidate the data they free to prevent common mistakes.
+The ``remove()`` API calls will invalidate the data they free to prevent common mistakes.

-The following example shows how this precaution works.
+The following example shows how this precaution works:

 .. code-block:: python